Anabolic steroids are prescription-only medicines.

 People who misuse anabolic steroids might:

-- take the drugs for a period of time, stop for a rest then start again - this is known as 'cycling'
+- take the drugs for a while, stop for a rest then start again - this is known as 'cycling'

 - take more than 1 type of anabolic steroid at a time - this is known as 'stacking'